 Saturday 16 September to Saturday 30 September

-This year’s Art Award & Exhibition had 225 entries from which 68 were selected for exhibition.
+Last year’s Art Award & Exhibition had 225 entries from which 68 were selected for exhibition.
 The winning piece was by sculptor, Yuko Takahashi for her piece “Migration”.
 The judges commended Ms Takahashi for her highly engaging piece which they said reinvented the strong tradition of origami in a contemporary setting.
 The first prize for the Awards is $5000 and the sculpture will now become a part of the Town’s art collection.

 Second place prize of $2500 went to artist Lyn Franke, with her piece Melaleucas – Canal Rock Road.
 Third place prize of $1500 was awarded to Jamie Arkeveld for his painting of Agett Road, Claremont.
 The Local Artist award of $500 was presented to Lyn Merrington for her work, Chester Road.